computational-expression/project/CODE_REVIEW_PREP.md

 **Regardless of approval:**
 - Thank your TL for feedback
+- Ask for clarification on any suggestions
-- Take notes on improvement areas
+- Take notes on areas to improve
-- Ask clarifying questions if confused
-- Implement requested changes promptly
+- Implement requested changes
-- Learn from the feedback

 ---

-## Practice Whiteboarding

-**Before your code review, practice:**

-1. **Draw your class diagram** on paper
-2. **Whiteboard your main algorithm** with a friend
-3. **Trace through code** with sample inputs
-4. **Explain your design** out loud
-5. **Answer practice questions** without looking at code

-**Pro Tip:** Have a friend ask you questions while you whiteboard - it simulates the real experience!

----

-**Remember:** Code reviews aren't about being perfect.
-They're about demonstrating understanding and being able to explain your work.
-The TL wants to see that you know what you built! 🎯
+**Remember:** Code reviews are not about being perfect.
+They are about demonstrating that you understand the code you wrote.
+We want to see that you can trace through your own code and explain what is happening!